velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 ##Middle bit (provisional title)

-###What is branding?
-> Branding, in all its shapes and forms, comes down to how an organisation presents itself and, more importantly, how its audience perceives it.
-It has grown beyond a simple visual depiction into more of an attitude, enforced through a series of interactions a person has with any one organization [sic]
-(Drew, pp4).

-Neil Svensson says "It's about being able to establish a set of values that support your brand and making sure that everyone experiences this."
-(Drew, pp7)

 ###On making ideas stick
 Communicating what we do to people who have little to no awareness of the surrounding area can be problematic.
 Without a clear and concise explanation, the chances of them understanding what interaction design is are slim — and the chances of getting paid work from them is slimmer still.
 What we need is a method for making sure our message is easily understood and remembered, without sacrificing accuracy.